 As a result of the 2022 Debt Securitization, we are subject to a variety of risks, including those set forth below.
-The closing of the issuance of the 2022 Debt, pursuant to the Purchase and Placement Agreement and the Credit Agreement, as applicable, is subject to customary closing conditions, including that the closing occur on or prior to May 20, 2022 (the "Closing Date").
 We use the term "debt securitization" in this Quarterly Report on Form 10-Q to describe a form of secured borrowing under which an operating company (sometimes referred to as an "originator" or "sponsor") acquires or originates loans or other assets that earn income, whether on a one-time or recurring basis (collectively, "income producing assets"), and borrows money on a non-recourse basis against a legally separate pool of loans or other income producing assets.
 In a typical debt securitization, the originator transfers the loans or income producing assets to a single-purpose, bankruptcy-remote subsidiary (also referred to as a "special purpose entity"), which is established solely for the purpose of holding loans and income producing assets.
-The special purpose entity may issue the notes in the capital markets to a variety of investors, including banks, non-bank financial institutions and other investors.
-The 2022 Issuer is an indirect, wholly-owned, consolidated subsidiary of the Company.
-In the 2022 Debt Securitization, institutional investors purchased certain notes issued by the 2022 Issuer in private placements.
+The special purpose entity completes the borrowing through the issuance of notes secured by the loans or other assets.
+The special markets to a variety of investors, including banks, non-bank financial institutions and other investors.
+CLO-I is an indirect, wholly-owned, consolidated subsidiary of the Company.
+In the 2022 Debt Securitization, institutional investors purchased certain notes issued by CLO-I in private placements.

-The 2022 Notes and membership interests that we hold that will issued by the 2022 Issuer on the Closing Date are subordinated obligations of the 2022 Issuer and we could be prevented from receiving cash from the 2022 Issuer.
+The 2022 Notes and membership interests that we hold that were issued by CLO-I are subordinated obligations of CLO-I and we could be prevented from receiving cash from CLO-I.

-The 2022 Notes that will be issued by the 2022 Issuer and retained by us are the most junior class of notes issued by the 2022 Issuer, are subordinated in priority of payment to the other notes issued by the 2022 Issuer and will be subject to certain payment restrictions set forth in the indenture governing the 2022 notes issued by 2022 Issuer.
-Therefore, we only receive cash distributions on such 2022 Notes if the 2022 Issuer has made all cash interest payments to all other notes it has issued.
-Consequently, to the extent that the value of the portfolio of loan investments held by the 2022 Issuer has been reduced as a result of conditions in the credit markets, or as a result of defaulted loans or individual fund assets, the value of the 2022 Notes that we have retained at their redemption could be reduced.
-If the 2022 Issuer does not meet the asset coverage tests or the interest coverage test set forth in the documents governing the 2022 Debt Securitization, cash would be diverted from the 2022 Notes that we will hold to first pay the more senior notes issued by the 2022 Issuer in amounts sufficient to cause such tests to be satisfied.
-Separately, we may incur expenses to the extent necessary to seek recovery upon default or to negotiate new terms, which may include the waiver of certain financial covenants, with the 2022 Issuer or any other investment we may make.
+The 2022 Notes that were issued by CLO-I and retained by us are the most junior class of notes issued by CLO-I, are subordinated in priority of payment to the other notes issued by CLO-I and will be subject to certain payment restrictions set forth in the indenture governing the 2022 Notes issued by CLO-I. Therefore, we only receive cash distributions on the 2022 Notes if CLO-I has made all cash interest payments to all other notes it has issued.
+Consequently, to the extent that the value of the portfolio of loan investments held by C has been reduced as a result of conditions in the credit markets, or as a result of defaulted loans or individual fund assets, the value of the 2022 Notes that we have retained at their redemption could be reduced.
+If CLO-I does not meet the asset coverage tests or the interest coverage test set forth in the documents governing the 2022 Dott Separately, we may incur expenses to the extent necessary to seek recovery upon default or to negotiate new terms, which may include the waiver of certain financial covenants, with CLO-I or any other investment we may make.
 If any of these occur, it could materially and adversely affect our operating results and cash flows.